rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

 ## Is a Fixed Supply Feasible?

-A fixed supply is not possible through wishful thinking or central planning.
+A fixed supply is not possible through wishful thinking nor central planning.
 These attempts have all failed, and continue to fail.

 Gold and silver were more successful as money than other